 Attention Members: Due to high volumes within the postal service and with the processor that prints our tax forms, you may notice a delay in receiving your year-end tax information.
 Please note that 2020 tax forms will be available within MyCoVantage before the end of the month for those enrolled in e-Statements and will be postmarked by January 31 for those who’ve elected paper tax forms.

 Before you shift gears and buy a vehicle, there are multiple factors to consider…

 Homeownership is a large, but rewarding investment.
-Before taking the plunge, it’s best to prepare yourself as much as possible.
-Understanding what is expected of you during the home buying process will make your path to owning a home easier and more efficient.
+Before taking the plunge, it’s best to prepare yourself as much as possible to make your path to owning a home easier.

 Like your home, it’s a good idea to seasonally “deep-clean” your credit history… clean everything that is dirty, fix what’s broken, and polish what you have.

 Identity theft can take many forms and happens multiple ways.
-Your personal information can be used by thieves to illegally obtain credit, buy merchandise, utilize services, or claim money.
 This type of fraud can negatively impact your credit score, drain your accounts, and make it difficult to qualify for new credit or services if undetected.

 Living within your means and sticking to a spending plan can be easier said than done.
 Check out these six ways to save money while staying in control of your finances.

 CoVantage FITMoney is a financial literacy series designed to present basic financial concepts in a small or large group format.
 The lessons have the flexibility to be taught as both a series or individually.
 Besides offering a variety of topics, FITMoney also has the ability to cater to most age groups.
 Topics include: